What are Roof Rats?

 What Do Roof Rats Look Like?

-These rats are long and thin rodents that have large eyes and ears, a pointed nose and a scaly tail.
+These rats are long and sleek rodents that have large eyes and ears, a pointed nose and a scaly, hairless tail.
 Roof rats have soft and smooth fur that is typically brown with intermixed spots of black.
 Their undersides are often white, gray or black.

 Adult rats measure 6-8” (16-20 cm) when combining their head and body length.
 Their tails are notably longer than their heads and bodies, measuring 7-10” (19-25 cm).
 This means that roof rats can measure more than 40 cm long.
 They usually weigh 5-9 ounces (150-250 g) but can grow up to 12 ounces (340 g).